Let's Talk

 Learning agents are effective in situations where the right path of action is uncertain and must be found with experience.

-Example: Streaming platforms like Netflix discover your interests and give content recommendations for a better experience.
+Example: Streaming platforms like Netflix can create AI agents that discover the users’ interests and give content recommendations based on that for a better experience.

 👉 Multi-agent Systems